 Gluten-Free Fudgy Pecan Brownies

 Skipping wheat flour doesn't have to mean forgoing decadent baked goods.
 These rich, nutty brownies are irresistible -- and easy to make.
+Don't worry about specialty ingredients; these brownies use ordinary pantry items.

 - 6 tablespoons unsalted butter, cut into pieces, plus more for pan